 Hearing Protection Rating and OSHA Standards

-We’re all aware that noisy workplaces are subject to regular audits and inspection by various agencies that seek to ensure employees are provided with appropriate protection from hazardous environments.
+We’re all aware that noisy workplaces are subject to regular audits and inspections by various agencies that seek to ensure employees are provided with appropriate protection from hazardous environments.
 In the case of noise hazards, the intention is to remove any likelihood that workers’ hearing will be negatively impacted.
 OSHA sets the standards that your organization must meet to ensure compliance with noise levels that have been determined to be safe.
 To provide the best solution for your workers, the challenge you face is threefold: